What We Do

 By exempting many small offerings from the registration process, the SEC seeks to foster capital formation by lowering the cost of offering these types of securities to the public.

 With this Act, Congress created the Securities and Exchange Commission.
 The Act empowers the SEC with broad authority over all aspects of the securities industry.
 This includes the power to register, regulate, and oversee brokerage firms, transfer agents, and clearing agencies as well as the nation's securities self regulatory organizations (SROs).
-The various stock exchanges, such as the New York Stock Exchange, and American Stock Exchange are SROs.
-The Financial Industry Regulatory Authority, which operates the NASDAQ system, is also an SRO.
+The various stock exchanges, such as the New York Stock Exchange, and The Nasdaq Stock Market are SROs.
+The Financial Industry Regulatory Authority (FINRA) is also an SRO.

 The Act also identifies and prohibits certain types of conduct in the markets and provides the Commission with disciplinary powers over regulated entities and persons associated with them.